soldag/DataProfiling-SoSe17/docs/SUCCESS.md

 #### _How long did the discovery take on each dataset and what machine did you use?_

 Execution on Metanome with 2048 MB, used macOS Sierra with i5 @ 1.8 GHz.
-The results are the average run times from five runs.
+The results are the average run times of five runs.

 * WDC_planets: **73.2 ms**
 * WDC_satellites: **1,639 ms**